joitapaul/Travel-Project/README.md

 # 🌍 Travel Explorer – Frontend Travel Website

 Travel Explorer is a responsive and interactive  website built using **HTML, CSS, and JavaScript**.
 The project focuses on providing users with an engaging UI to explore destinations, travel packages, and basic trip information — without using any backend or frameworks.
+These are the parts of the web development project which takes a significant role in these part

 ---